Shimizu no kanja Yoshitaka: Primary Source

 "I heard that Kanja, the son of Yoshinaka, fled.
 It would not be the fact." - this is the only contemporary primary source of Yoshitaka's time.
 This short reference is described on an article of a winter day of the 2nd year of Juei in Kikki, the diary of a noble man Furuda Tsunehisa.
 Yoshitaka's biographical information written in decades later are found in some historical tales and chlonologies including Azuma kagami, The Tale of the Heike, Genpei Jōsuiki.

 His biographical facts are ambiguous due to lack of historical sources.
 Even his name is ambiguous.
 "Yoshitaka" is none less than the name which is called in Azuma kagami.
 In some version of the Tale of the Heike he is called "Shimizu no kanja Yoshishige".
 In a different version of the Tale of the Heike, he is called "Yoshimoto".
 In also Sompi bunmyaku, he is called "Yoshimoto".
-It is possible that fictious stories are mingled with the historical sources.
+It is possible that fictitious stories are mingled with the historical sources.